 1846.
 Spurdens, Suppl. to Forby s.v.
 Croom.
 Forby has crome a crook.
 We have muck-crooms, fire-crooms, mud-crooms, as well as croom-sticks.

 1862.
 Borrow, Wild Wales, I. 231.
-A thin polished black stick with the crome cut in the shape of an eagles head.
+A thin polished black stick, with a crome cut in the shape of an eagles head.

 1869.
 Lonsdale Gloss., Craam, an instrument with three curved prongs, used by cocklers to take cockle with.